 This article by Peter van Minnen provides a little history and a discussion of methods used for dating New Testament manuscripts.

 The Digital Nestle-Aland is the electronic form of the standard scholarly edition of the Greek New Testament.
 In addition to what is avalable in the printed edition, transcriptions of important manuscripts are provided by the Institute for New Testament Textual Research at the University of Münster, Westphalia, Germany.

 You can search the Duke Papyrus Archive, a repository of papyrii covering a wide range of topics and time periods at the Duke Libraries website.

 The history of the Duke Databank of Documentary Papyri (DDBDP) and its merger in 2004 with Heidelberger Gesamtverzeichnis der griechischen Papyrusurkunden Ägyptens (HGV) can be found at http://idp.atlantides.org/trac/idp/wiki/.

 Papyri.info provides a search interface called Papyrological Navigator allowing quick access to a wealth of texts from the merged archives.

 You can also search these same documents through the Advanced Papyrological Information System.

-While this site is not affiliated with the Encyclopedia of New Testament Textual Criticism, Rich Elliott was inspired by that project to produce an electronic version.
-Robert Waltz has done an admirable continuing that dream, and what is now available is a great compilation of a wealth of information about a wide range of biblical manuscripts and the discipline of studying them.
+Rich Elliott, inspired by the Encyclopedia of New Testament Textual Criticism, envisioned producing a digital version of the resource.
+Robert Waltz has done an admirable job of actualizing that dream, and what is now available is a compilation of a wealth of information about a wide range of biblical manuscripts and the discipline of studying them.

-Notwithstanding that humble admission, the site still contains a great deal of usefull information for anyone getting started in the field of Textual Criticism.
+The site contains a great deal of usefull information for anyone getting started in the field of Textual Criticism.